imamfahrezi/elsahDB/README.md

 # elsahDB

-elsahDB is database for [elsah programming language](https://github.com/imamfahrezi/elsah-programming-language), elsahDB is written with java.
+elsahDB is a database written with java

 reference https://cstack.github.io/db_tutorial/